 Michelson then concluded that if it were possible to measure the time T required for light propagating at velocity c to pass from one point to another in “the direction of the earth’s motion [less the] time [T1] required for it to pass in the opposite [perpendicular] direction, [then] we could find v the velocity of the earth’s motion through the ether.”
 Because prior light experiments to the first order of approximation v/c (one part in ten thousand), had failed to detect any motion of the Earth with regard to the ether, Michelson decided to increase the sensitivity and precision of the measurement to an approximation of the second order: v2/c2 (one part in one hundred million) as Maxwell had suggested in his 1879 letter.

-In 1881, Michelson built a very sensitive apparatus (an ‘interferometer’) with a 50% reflective glass mirror (a ‘beam splitter’) that would split a light ray into two equal parts, called light ‘pencils.’ (see Figure 4.1) Light pencil 1 would propagate to and fro (between the beam splitter BS and mirror M1 on the apparatus) parallel (or longitudinal) to the assumed direction of the Earth’s absolute solar orbital motion.
-Light pencil 2 would propagate to and fro in the direction of mirror M2, which was perpendicular (or transverse) to the Earth’s solar orbital motion.
+In 1881, Michelson built a very sensitive apparatus (an “interferometer”) with a 50% reflective glass mirror (a “beam splitter”) that would split a light ray into two equal parts, called light “pencils” (Figure 4.1).
+Light pencil one would propagate to and fro (between the beam splitter BS and mirror M1 on the apparatus) parallel (or longitudinal) to the assumed direction of the Earth’s absolute solar orbital motion.
+Light pencil two would propagate to and fro in the direction of mirror M2, which was perpendicular (or transverse) to the Earth’s solar orbital motion.
 The mirrors could be rotated so that they would point in different directions.

-Very importantly, using a micrometer screw, Michelson adjusted the distance of mirror M1 so that the light waves of light pencil 1 were slightly out-of-phase with the light waves of light pencil 2.
-This adjustment of distance caused the two light pencils to slightly change their relative wave phase positions by the time they propagated to and fro and joined again at the beam splitter. (see Figure 4.2B) As a result, Michelson was able to create and observe an interference fringe pattern through the telescope. (see Figure 4.3C)
+Very importantly, using a micrometer screw, Michelson adjusted the distance of mirror M1 so that the light waves of light pencil one were slightly out-of-phase with the light waves of light pencil two.
+This adjustment of distance caused the two light pencils to slightly change their relative wave phase positions by the time they propagated to and fro and joined again at the beam splitter (Figure 4.2B).
+As a result, Michelson was able to create and observe an interference fringe pattern through the telescope (Figure 4.3C).

 When Michelson’s apparatus was then rotated through 90°, the directions of the two light pencils were also rotated 90°.
 As a result, Michelson assumed that first pencil 1 and then pencil 2 would take longer to propagate (between their respective mirrors) in the direction of the Earth’s solar orbital motion.
 As a result of this rotation, Michelson also expected that the relative position of such out-of-phase light wave would change and that this would cause the interference fringe to shift about 1/10th of a light wave.
 Theoretically, this shift of the interference fringe (compare Figure 4.3D-1 to Figure 4.3D-2) would indicate the difference in time interval between T and T1 in the apparatus.
 In turn, Michelson assumed that such time interval difference would indicate the magnitude of the absolute solar orbital velocity of the Earth through the stationary ether.